 On September 22nd, the Council authorised its President (the representative of Spain, M. Lerroux): (1) to address an urgent appeal to the two Governments to refrain from any act which might aggravate the situation or prejudice the peaceful settlement of the problem; (2) to seek, in consultation with the Chinese and Japanese representatives, adequate means whereby the two countries might proceed immediately to the withdrawal of their respective troops, without compromising the safety of the lives and property of their nationals.
+On September 29th, the President-in-Office of the Council, explaining the situation to the

-On September 29th, the President-in-Office of the Council, explaining the situation to the Assembly then in ordinary session, on the basis of information supplied by the two parties, stated that "the withdrawal of the Japanese forces to within the South Manchuria Railway zone was being carried out " and that on September 28th " the Japanese representative had announced to the Council that the withdrawal was proceeding . . .
-Outside the railway zone, there only remained, apart from Kirin and Mukden, small detachments at Hsinmin and Chengchiatun to the Council that the withdrawal was proceeding Outside the railway zone, there for the protection of Japanese nationals against the attacks of bands of Chinese soldiers and brigands which at the same time were ravaging those districts"
+On September 29th, the President-in-Office of the Council, explaining the situation to the Assembly then in ordinary session, on the basis of information supplied by the two parties, stated that "the withdrawal of the Japanese forces to within the South Manchuria Railway zone was being carried out" and that on September 28th "the Japanese representative had announced to the Council that the withdrawal was proceeding . . .
+Outside the railway zone, there only remained, apart from Kirin and Mukden, small detachments at Hsinmin and Chengchiatun for the protection of Japanese nationals against the attacks of bands of Chinese soldiers and brigands which at the same time were ravaging those districts".